Rigshospitalet-KFNM/DicomNode/docs/source/documentation/gpu_programming.rst

 * python - Python contains some objects with the responsibility of extracting the data from python objects and then with the extracted data call some functions inside of *gpu_code* and then taking that result and putting it back into python objects that the python process can use.
 All the objects should have a method hooking it's function to the *_cuda* module.
-See below:

 .. code-block:: cpp